 The Kidzeum has also presented at the International Symposium of Partners in Education (Houston), the National School Boards Association (Orlando), and the National Science Teachers Association (Birmingham).

 The Media Center is a spacious state-of-the-art facility that accommodates every facet of student learning.
-Among the many resources offered is an Accelerated Reading program that accommodates over 1,200 participants who read and test on over 57,000 books selected by their teachers.
+Among the many resources offered are World Book Encyclopedia Online and Destiny Follett.
 There are three classroom placement options: The Computer Lab includes 25 student work-stations, one teacher station, and a Smartboard presentation system, affording specialized instruction and participation in projects that stimulate critical thinking, problem solving, and writing skills.
 Basic keyboarding and safe internet navigation are emphasized to integrate technology literacy within the curriculum.
 Internet based and classroom instructional programs are designed to meet the benchmarks of the Mississippi Curriculum Test.
 The Grenada District strives to educate students to achieve success in each area of study.

 Single-Age is the traditional class setting where students move from one grade level to the next.
 Each year they are instructed by a different teacher.